Kiss and Tell

 You seem to love blog posts that include kissing.
 Is that a frog thing?
 At any rate, I thought I’d give you my thoughts on that topic.

 As we know, there are all sorts of kisses.
-That brings me to that tv program, “The Bachelorette”.
-My son, David and I will admit that we like watching that show on Monday nights and I’ve noticed that kissing is pretty much the main mode of communication between the star and her suitors.
+That brings me to that TV program, “The Bachelor”.
+I will admit that I occasionally like watching that show and I’ve noticed that kissing is pretty much the main mode of communication between the star and the suitors.
 They chat momentarily about wishing they could get to know each other better, then extreme kissing takes over.

 There are so many close up shots of kissing, you really get a chance to study the activity (whether you want to or not).
 It’s just so riveting.
 I’ve observed that, typically, a lower-lip-sucking thing occurs.
 That’s just odd.